 Cloud 9 Farm is designated as a Conservation Easement

 In May 2016, we signed with the State of North Carolina and Buncombe County to make this a Conservation Easement.
-A lot of people think that makes it a public park but that’s NOT what it means at all.
+A lot of people think that makes it a public park, but that’s NOT what it means at all.
 This is still private property but there are certain practices like erosion control, controlling invasives, crop tree release otherwise known as thinning the forest to let the crop trees grow big that we agree to do with the support of the the county and the state in lowered taxes.
-This is what sums it up in the letter from Buncombe county Soil and Water:
+This is what sums it up in the letter from Buncombe County:

 And what does that mean?
 In “perpetuity” this farm cannot be developed.
 It must remain a farm for whomever inherits or buys it.
 And that’s the way we like it!